Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ## History

-* In a first step, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
+* In a first phase, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
 * The second phase will consist of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the actual computation of its condition number.

-### Facts about QAA on AES
+### Facts about the QAA

-* The QAA on AES is based on solving Boolean Multivariate Equation System (BMQ).
+* The QAA on cryptosystems is based on solving Boolean Multivariate Equation System (BMQ).

-* The condition number of the QAA on AES, equals the condition number of the Macaulay matrix of the BMQ for AES.
+#### Facts about the QAA on AES

 * The key and the expanded key are considered as key variables in the BMQ.
 * The derived sub keys are considered as state variables in the BMQ.
 * Due to the last two points, the key schedule function of AES has no explicit impact on the condition number of AES.